francesco-innocenti/Neuro_AI_Papers/README.md

 [A thousand brains: toward biologically constrained AI](https://doi.org/10.1007/s42452-021-04715-0) by Hole & Ahmad (2021)

-A high-level article that advocates for neuro-AI research, focusing on the Thousand Brains Theory.
-It emphasises the importance of sparse representations, more biologically realistic neuron models, and the idea of reference frames, continuous online learning, sensorimotor integration, among other things.
+Focusing on the Thousand Brains Theory, this article emphasises the importance of sparse representations, more biologically realistic neuron models, the idea of reference frames, continuous online learning, and sensorimotor processing.

 [Grid Cell Path Integration For Movement-Based Visual Object Recognition](http://arxiv.org/abs/2102.09076) by Leadholm, Lewis & Ahmad (2021)

-This is a very interesting paper further extending the model of Lewis et al. (2019).
-They show that a similar two-layer network named "GridCellNet" can...
+An interesting paper further extending the model of Lewis et al. (2019).

 [A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2018.00121/full) by Hawkins et al. (2019)

 This is the technical paper introducing the Thousand Brains Theory of Intelligence.
-The key claim is that every cortical column in every region at every level of the hierarchy (or more precisely, heterarchy) learns predictive models based on reference frames of complete objects - or more precisely, of whatever causes its input to change - physical and abstract.
+The key claim is that every cortical column learns predictive models based on reference frames of complete objects - or more precisely, of whatever causes its input to change - physical and abstract.
 This means that the brain creates possibly 1000s models] of every object it interacts with - hence the name of the theory.
-They make two additional interesting proposals: (i) displacement cells exist throughout the neocortex (possibly L5) and, together with cortical grid cells, enable learning the hierarchical composition and behaviour of objects; and (ii) the famous "what"and "where" visual pathways represent allocentric (object-related) and egocentric (body-related) locations, respectively.
+They make two additional interesting proposals: (i) displacement cells exist throughout the neocortex (possibly L5) and, together with cortical grid cells, enable learning the hierarchical composition and behaviour of objects; and (ii) the famous "what" and "where" visual pathways represent allocentric (object-related) and egocentric (body-related) locations, respectively.

 [Locations in the Neocortex: A Theory of Sensorimotor Object Recognition Using Cortical Grid Cells](https://www.frontiersin.org/articles/10.3389/fncir.2019.00022/full) by Lewis et al. (2019)